 The Piercefield Flow is a section of the Raquette River that has been flooded due to a hydroelectric dam.
 Not that this is a bad thing, it makes for some outstanding flatwater paddling and fishing (so don’t forget the pole).
-In the autumn, it becomes increasingly beautiful as the warm hues reflect off of the water.
+In the autumn, it becomes increasingly beautiful as the warm hues of changing leaves reflect off of the water.

-Type of launch: Roadside, less than 50 feet, sand and gravel, flat
+- Type of launch: Roadside, less than 50 feet, sand and gravel, flat

-Type of water: This is a decent sized body of water but it doesn’t tend to get the whitecaps and heavy wind that Raquette Pond gets a bit further east.
-The flow is sheltered due to its narrow passage, but always pay attention to weather.
+- Type of water: This is a decent-sized body of water but it doesn’t tend to get the whitecaps and heavy wind that Raquette Pond gets a bit further east.
+The Flow is sheltered due to its narrow passage, but always pay attention to weather.

 As with all bodies of water that allow for motorboats, use caution and be on the lookout.

 Shoreline fishing from this location is very popular, especially from the platform of the old bridge.
 Additional shoreline fishing is near the sand boat launch area, but access is limited to these two locations.